FAForever/wiki-pages/Play/Learning-SupCom/Beginner-1v1-Guide.md

 - Eventually launch a decisive attack on enemy base or acu directly to win the game

 ### Basic Navy Strategy
 Roughly 20% of maps in the 1v1 ladder are navy focused in a typical pool.
 These maps play differently than land and thus require a new strategy.
+Navy maps can typically be identified by maps where you start on an island, or maps with 1-2 narrow land chokepoints coupled with water/ponds where T1-T2 navy built on your side can threaten a significant number of mexes on the enemy side.
 - Begin with your basic opener (hydro or non-hydro)
 - Set your initial factories build queue to purely engineers if you are on a island (as is common)
 - Build an air factory and extra pgens to run it
 - Produce a couple interceptors, scouts and then a transport to drop engineers all around the map to claim mexes and reclaim
-- Continue building intes and air scouts for the rest of the game to defend you territory from air attack.
+- Continue building inties and air scouts for the rest of the game to defend you territory from air attack.
 You can optionally add extra factories and/or engie assistance to fruther increase your air force
 - Build a few t1 navy factories to produce mainly frigates and some submarines (3:1 ratio works well)
 - Raid mexes of your opponent close to shore with frigates (they have limited range) and any underwater mexes with subs
 - Upon growing your economy from the transported engies building mexes, and engies at home spamming t1 pgens, start a t2 navy HQ upgrade, with as many engies as you can spare assisting
 - T2 destroyers and cruisers are your win condition on most navy maps, if you can deploy even just a few of these uncontested on the shore of your opponents base, the damage they will sustain will very often be crippling
-- This is where the intes, frigs and subs you built earlier come in.
-Your opponent may try to counter your destro+cruiser push with swarms of frigates or t2 torpedo bombers or gunships
+- This is where the inties, frigates and subs you built earlier come in.
+Your opponent may try to counter your destroyer+cruiser push with swarms of frigates or t2 torpedo bombers or gunships
-- If they send frigates, you must react to this by sending your own frigs and supporting with your destros in the rear
+- If they send frigates, you must react to this by sending your own frigates and supporting with your destroyers in the rear
 - If they send t2 air, you must rely on your own air force and cruisers to shoot them down
 - If you are able to defend your destroyers and cruisers, your opponents infrustructure should be severely damaged, if not obliterated entirely